hardenedapple/gdb-walkers/README.md

 (gdb)
 ```

-List the hypothetical call stack of all functions called by main that use a
+### List hypothetical call stack of functions called by main that use a global
-global variable (in this case, use the global function `free_tree`).
+in this case, use the global function `free_tree`, if you have a global
+variable this would work just as well.
 ```
 (gdb) pipe called-functions main; .*; -1 | if $_output_contains("global-used {} free_tree", "free_tree") | show hypothetical-stack | show printf "\n"
 main demos/tree.c:85